II. Quick Reference for Proposal Development and Submission

 Grant proposals that require or make promise of matching funds to be provided by the University, either from existing funds or from other exterior funding sources, must follow additional procedures outlined in Section VI, Guidelines for Cost Sharing and Matching Funds on Grant-Supported Projects in the present document.

-Any gift to the University or School/College within the University, including cash, gifts in kind or donation of professional services, must be reported to the University Advancement Office so that it can be counted as philanthropy in our Annual Report, and so that we may generate a receipt from the University to the donor for tax purposes.
+Any gift to the University or School/College within the University, including cash, gifts in kind or donation of professional services, must be reported to the Institutional Advancement Office so that it can be counted as philanthropy in our Annual Report, and so that we may generate a receipt from the University to the donor for tax purposes.

 Grant agreements, regardless of grant dollar amount, may be signed for on behalf of the University only by selected University officials (currently the President or the Vice President for Finance).
 Faculty and staff members should contact the OCFR for assistance in securing the necessary authorized signature(s).